We can’t wait to see you!

 Medications for Opening Day Drop Off

 All medication must be in the original package with a prescription label.
-Please have all medications in a zip lock bag with your child’s name on it, ready to hand over to staff on Opening Day.
-You will not have a consultation with the doctor nor nurse on Opening Day so be sure to have your medications ready in a ziplock bag and the Health History Form up to date.
-If our medical team has any questions, they will call you after all of our campers have arrived.
+Please have all medications in a zip lock bag with your child’s name on it, ready to hand over to the physician or nurse on Opening Day.
+Please be sure your camper’s Health History Form is up to date and all of their medications are listed and updated before opening day.

 OVER-THE-COUNTER (OTC) MEDICATIONS